...

 How do you set a project budget?

-If you’re ready to take the next step, please schedule a 30 min phone call so we can learn about your project and determine if we are a good fit.
+If you’re ready to take the next step, please reach out through contact form so we can learn about your project and determine if we are a good fit.
 We look forward to working with you!

 Sincerely,